dtolabs/yana/docs/en/guide/01-introduction.md

 ## What is Yana?

 Yana is yet another node authority!
 What is a node authority?
-Yana is an information repository where you store information about hosts on your network.
+A node authority is an information repository where one stores information about hosts on the network.

 Driving tools and other operations management software from an up to date central repository about the nodes in your